Assessment

 <clientSecret> - the partner secret supplied by PageUp

-Once the initial integration is successful, you will be provided Live/UAT credentials for the client's tenants.
-Please use the webhook properties to correctly map the credentials and endpoints to use.
+Once the initial integration is successful, credentials for your client's UAT environment will be provided first.
+When User Acceptance is completed, Live credentials will then be provided to you by PageUp.
+Please use the webhook body's attribute values to correctly determine the endpoints to use.

 Using the Access Token